 |1 Cor.
 11:2, "Now I praise you because you remember me in everything, and hold firmly to the traditions, just as I delivered them to you."||Col. 2:8, "See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ."|

 Though the Catholic Church officially states that Sacred Tradition should not and does not contradict Scripture, Protestants see much of the teaching from this Sacred Tradition as doing just that.
-It isn't enough for the Catholic to say that their church is the true church, that they have the apostolic tradition, that they hold the keys to the truth, and that they have revealed doctrines consistent with biblical revelation.
+It isn't enough for the Catholic to say that their church is the true church and they have the apostolic tradition and they hold the keys to the truth and that they have revealed doctrines consistent with Biblical revelation.
 Likewise, it isn't enough for a Protestant to pass judgment upon Catholic doctrines simply because they are Catholic and are derived via Sacred Tradition.

 Are Sacred Scripture and Sacred Tradition Really Equal?

 To me, it is not enough to simply say that Sacred Tradition is equal to Scripture based upon the decree of the Catholic Magesterium.
 Like any spiritual teaching, I must compare it to the Bible.
-Jesus own words in Matt.
-15:3 lend support for myself and many non-Catholics to subject the fruit of Sacred Tradition to the pruning of God's word.
+Jesus' own words in Matt.
+15:3 lend support for me and many non-Catholics to subject the fruit of Sacred Tradition to the pruning of God's Word.
 In other words, do the teachings of the Catholic church that are derived through tradition transgress the commands of God?
 Of course, the Catholic will say that they do not.